Turned Leg Nesting Tables With Jacobean Floral Tops

 Turned Leg Nesting Tables Before and After

 Are you as excited as I am to see how the talented gals in this group transformed these Fixer Uppers?
-We had a little chuckle over how two members picked the very same dresser without realizing it.
+We had a little chuckle over how two members picked the very same dresser.

 Edition Two Furniture Fixer Uppers Before